ViciousSquid/StagePlan/README.md

 * Double-click to add a new channel
 * Right-click to edit channel (number, label, colour)

-Numers can be dragged around
+Numbers can be dragged around